rtree/uniteDefi/README.md

 # Additional Notes

+I think this is useful for extending development.
-testMCP contains minimal server examples for experimentation. support-tools holds helper crawler scripts and downloaded 1inch documentation.
+- testMCP contains minimal server examples for experimentation.
+- support-tools holds helper crawler scripts and downloaded 1inch documentation.
-Tools for DeFi earnings and active orders require a valid 1inch API key.
+- Tools for DeFi earnings and active orders require a valid 1inch API key.

 Feel free to adapt or extend the tools to fit your LLM’s needs!

+and please feel free to reach me out on: <https://x.com/rtree>